Erdöl-Erdgas-Museum Twist

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available at the museum; for food options, check the official website for nearby cafes or dining recommendations.
+Facilities such as restrooms are typically available, but check the official website for specific amenities.

 What should I wear?